VirtualPlanetaryLaboratory/vplanet/docs/parametersweep.rst

   RIC_Matrix = bp.CreateMatrix(TCore_uniq,K40_uniq,RIC)

-This method takes 3 arguments, the x-axis vector, the y-axis vector, and the array that must be converted into a 2D matrix.
+This method takes 3 arguments, the *x*-axis vector, the *y*-axis vector, and the array that must be converted into a 2D matrix.

 Now we're ready to plot using :code:`vplot` and :code:`matplotlib.` We won't show the lines of code here,